IceHe/lib/java/cmd/java.md

 **`-XX:MetaspaceSize=size`**

-- Sets the **size of the allocated class metadata space that triggers a garbage collection the first time it’s exceeded.**
+- Sets the **size of the allocated class metadata space that triggers a garbage collection the first time it's exceeded.**
     - This threshold for a garbage collection is increased or decreased depending on the amount of metadata used.
     - The default size depends on the platform.